 It all started with philosophy.
 Yoga was developed as a practical way to break free from certain patterns and to reduce suffering.
 But yoga in itself is not important.
 What is important is the effect it might have on you.
-Dare to try something new!
-Challenge yourself with my new Yoga Philosophy Course online.
+Dare to try Yoga Philosophy online!

 How can yoga have transformational effects?